310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% endbubble %}

 {% bubble Subaru %}
-I’m sure the juniors would also feel like it’s a great opportunity to be taught by an alumni.
+I’m sure the juniors would also feel like it’s a great opportunity to be taught by an alumnus.

 …Knowing you, you’re probably trying to be considerate of us over at the club, but…